yugabyte/yb-iot-fleet-management/README.md

 YugaByte DB is world's 1st open source database that is both NoSQL (Cassandra & Redis compatible) and SQL (PostgreSQL compatible) at the same time.
 It is purpose-built to power fast-growing online services on public, private and hybrid clouds with transactional data integrity, low latency, high throughput and multi-region scalability while also using popular NoSQL and SQL APIs.

-This is a sample application that show how real-time streaming applications (such as those in the IoT vertical) can leverage YugaByte DB as a highly reliable, elastic operational database.
+This is a sample application that shows how real-time streaming applications (such as those in the IoT vertical) can leverage YugaByte DB as a highly reliable, elastic operational database.
 It uses YugaByte DB's Cassandra-compatible YCQL API.

 ## Scenario